swiftlang/swift-source-compat-suite/README.md

 Platform-specific features like `xcodebuild` are only available on macOS.

-## Current List of Projects

-The <a href="https://swift.org/source-compatibility/#current-list-of-projects">current list of projects</a> can be viewed on Swift.org.

 ## Adding Projects

 The Swift source compatibility test suite is community driven, meaning that open